 The State has confirmed that gymnastics facilities, karate studios, dance studios, and other indoor gyms and fitness facilities serving children must follow the State’s rules for gyms and fitness facilities, “regardless of the age they are servicing.”
 Accordingly, these facilities may not operate indoors, even to provide classes and camps to children.

 Are adult pool-based fitness classes (such as swimming or water aerobics) allowed?

 Only at outdoor pools, and only so long as all the rules in the Mandatory Directive on Gatherings and the State’s COVID-19 Industry Guidance for Gyms and Fitness Centers are followed.

 Are pool-based classes for children allowed?

-Yes, but only if they comply with all the rules in the Mandatory Directive for Programs Serving Children or Youth.
+Only at outdoor pools, and only if they comply with all the rules in the Mandatory Directive for Programs Serving Children or Youth.

 Back to Top ▲

 Where can I find information on childcare, schools, and institutions of higher education?